biya-coin/biyaliquid-docs/.gitbook/developers-native/wallets/connections.md

 # Wallet Connections

-Biyaliquid supports both Ethereum and Cosmos native wallets.
-You can use popular wallets like Metamask, Ledger, Keplr, Leap, etc. to sign transactions on Biyaliquid.
+Biyachain supports both Ethereum and Cosmos native wallets.
+You can use popular wallets like Metamask, Ledger, Keplr, Leap, etc. to sign transactions on Biyachain.

 ### Wallet Strategy